DataDog/documentation/content/en/getting_started/database_monitoring/_index.md

 ## Troubleshoot a slow query

-After identifying a slow query, you want to understand why it runs slowly.
+After identifying a slow query, you may want to understand why it runs slowly.
 A query's Explain Plan describes the steps that the database takes to resolve the query.
 You can view an Explain Plan by clicking on a sample in the Query Samples view.

-Navigate to the Query Samples view within Database Monitoring by clicking **[APM > Databases][4]**, and selecting the **Query Samples** tab in the UI.
+Navigate to the Query Samples view within Database Monitoring by clicking **[APM > Databases][5]**, and selecting the **Query Samples** tab in the UI.

 Sort the Normalized Query table by **Duration**.